ben-ng/stratosphere/Readme.md

       // Optional.
     , route: 'manifest.json'

-      // When true, will immediately request all your assets and cache them.
-      // Default: false.
-    , preload: false

       // When true, will disable Stratosphere, passing all requests
       // straight to the app.
       // Default: false.